TheTrueForce/TheTrueForce.github.io/Friday-Evelyn-Kataran-Dragonflight.md

 I will become great in this place.
 I will be both famous and infamous for my great deeds.
 I will create mighty works that, while they will surely be forgotten in time, will last thousands of years.
 I will ply my trade, and become the greatest master gunsmith the world has ever seen.
 Mighty warriors, Kings, Emperors, and maybe even lesser gods will come to me, and I will forge for them mighty weapons; the very best of their kind.
 I will go to the stars.
 I will blaze the trail, I will pave the way, and my people shall walk and fly among the stars, because of what I have done.
 The name and deeds and works of Friday Kataran will ring through history, long, long after I am dead."
+\- Friday Kataran

 ### Obsession: The Works of Man
 Friday will collect great works, but especially weaponry, armory, and tools of warfare.